-A Club may nominate to the Salary Cap Manager one Player to be excluded from their Salary Cap calculations.
+1. A Club may nominate to the Salary Cap Manager up to two Players to be excluded from their Salary Cap calculations.
 A Club shall be entitled to nominate a Player as an Excluded Player who:

-(i) has been a Player of the Club for atleast two full Salary Cap Years prior to the Salary Cap Year in which he is nominated as the Excluded Player; or
+(i) has been a Player of the Club for at least two full Salary Cap Years prior to the Salary Cap Year in which he is nominated as the Excluded Player; or

 (ii) has not been a Player of any Aviva Premiership Club during the previous Salary Cap; or